BrianReevz/SDLC-Prompts-for-Antigravity-and-Gemini/README.md

 ```
 @create_brief.md

-We are building an application to help dungeon masters plan their D&D campaigns called Dragonroll.
-It will include tools like a random map generator, NPC generator, and loot generator.
+We are building an application to help people quickly gather opinions from a group called QuickPoll.
+It will include tools like a Simple Poll Creation Form, a Unique Shareable Voting Link Generator, and a Basic Real-Time Results Display.
 ```

 ## Plan Feature